piyushkumar1996/DevTinder_UI/README.md

 - make login api call with required details
 - install cors and add it as middleware for cors issue
 - make api calls with paramter credentials so that cookies are forward

+# Setup redux store

+- configure the store
+- Provide store to app
+- create user slice - name , initial state , action and reducer
+- update the user slice after login
+- fetch data from user slice using useSelector and update navbar
+- create config file for storing base url
+- refactor the code